 An adopted child may want to look for their biological parent(s) only if there hasn’t been any ongoing contact.
 The local laws will determine how and when your child can access information in the adoption file.
 For details, talk to your pregnancy counselor.

 Do I Need an Attorney?
-If I Use an Adoption Agency, Will I Have to Pay Them to Assist with Adoption?
+If I Use an Adoption Agency, Will I Have to Pay Them to Assist?

 Can I Get Help with My Medical and Living Expenses While Designing an Adoption Plan?

-In many cases, adoption agencies assist biological mothers who want to place their baby for adoption with their medical bills and living expenses.
-For detailed information about whether your adoption agency can help you in this regard, contact your pregnancy consultant.
+In many cases, adoption agencies assist biological mothers with their medical bills and living expenses.
+For detailed information about whether your agency can help you in this regard, contact your pregnancy consultant.

 Have questions about the adoption laws in California?
 Our team of trained professionals at Mendo Lake Women’s Clinic would be happy to help you find answers.
 To talk to one of our experts, call us at 707-463-1436.